diegognt/neovim-setup/README.md

-# neovim-setup
+# Neovim-setup
 Personal set up for Neovim on macOS & Ubuntu.

 ## Requirements
 ### Hombrew(macOS)
 Follows the instruction of the [Hombrew site](https://brew.sh/)
 ### NodeJS
-Is recommended to use a Node version manager, like [fnm](https://github.com/Schniz/fnm) Then install the Neovim node support package,
+To use a Node version manager, like [fnm](https://github.com/Schniz/fnm) Then install the Neovim node support package,
 ~~~bash
 npm install -g neovim
 ~~~
 ### Python
-Is recommended to use a Python version manager, like [Pyenv](https://github.com/pyenv/pyenv) Then install the Neovim node support package,
+To use a Python version manager, like [Pyenv](https://github.com/pyenv/pyenv) Then install the Neovim node support package,
 ~~~bash
 pip install pynvim